Rajpratik71/volatility-wiki/Command-Reference23.md

 ## vaddump

 To extract the range of pages described by a VAD node, use the vaddump command.
-This is similar to [memdump](Command-Reference23#memdump), except the pages belonging to each VAD node are placed in separate files (named according to the starting and ending addresses) instead of one large conglomerate file.
+This is similar to [memdump](Command Reference#memdump), except the pages belonging to each VAD node are placed in separate files (named according to the starting and ending addresses) instead of one large conglomerate file.
 If any pages in the range are not memory resident, they're padded with 0's using the address space's zread() method.

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 vaddump -D vads
-    Volatile Systems Volatility Framework 2.3_alpha
+    Volatility Foundation Volatility Framework 2.3_alpha
     Pid        Process              Start              End                Result
     ---------- -------------------- ------------------ ------------------ ------
              4 System               0x0000000076d40000 0x0000000076eeafff vads/System.17fef9e0.0x0000000076d40000-0x0000000076eeafff.dmp